neyralab/client-gateway/README.md

 4. callback - callbacks that are responsible for UI updating; accepts 'type' and 'params' parameters;
 5. handlers - an array with all possible handlers of callback function (should include 'type' param of callback function);
 6. progress - previous uploaded file's size in bytes - required only for folder uploading;
+7. totalSize - total size of the folder - required only for folder uploading;
+8. startedAt - Date.now() - required only for folder uploading;

 ### Upload encrypted file
 ```javascript